Skip to main content

 Can I edit the formula?

 Not yet - each Calculation Formula comes with its preset formula, optimized for quick use and common calculation types.
+However, you can rename column titles to better reflect your terminology.

 Can I export totals?